A combined GDM--ELLAM--MMOC scheme for advection dominated PDEs: Application: miscible flow model

 \subsubsection{Cartesian meshes}

 To compare the numerical solutions, we start by presenting the concentration profiles on a Cartesian mesh at $t=10$ years obtained through HMM--ELLAM and the HMM--MMOC schemes in Figure \ref{fig:Cart}.
 This is followed by a solution obtained by a HMM--GEM scheme (GEM scheme using the HMM gradient discretisation, with advection components computed as described in \eqref{GSconc-ELLAM-MMOC-pcwise-const}) in Figure \ref{fig:GEM-Cart}.
-These are accompanied by Table \ref{tab:Cart-GEM}, which presents some important features, such as the number of points tracked along each edge, overshoots/undershoots, $e_{\rm mass}^{(N)}$, and the approximate amount of oil $\frac{1}{|\O|}\int_\O \phi \Pi_\discC c^{(N)}$ recovered after 10 years.
+Also, for this test case, we present a numerical result obtained from an MFEM--ELLAM scheme.
+This numerical output from MFEM--ELLAM was obtained by a straight application of the MFEM--ELLAM algorithm as presented in \cite{WLELQ-00}, with several hundred of quadrature points per cell around the injection well, without any post-processing or tweaks.
+One of the authors of \cite{WLELQ-00} has informed us that a post-processing was implemented near the injection wells in order to obtain a better concentration profile than those we find in Figure \ref{fig:GEM-Cart}, right.
+However, due to issues on intellectual property rights, this post-processing technique was not revealed, and hence our tests were not able to account for this.
+These are accompanied by Table \ref{tab:Cart-GEM}, which presents some important features, such as the number of points tracked along each edge, overshoots/undershoots, $e_{\rm mass}^{(N)}$, and the approximate amount of oil $\frac{1}{|\O|_\phi}\int_\O \phi \Pi_\discC c^{(N)}$ recovered after 10 years.
 Here, $e_{\rm mass}^{(N)}$ refers to the accumulated mass balance error (percentage) obtained over all the time steps, i.e.

 In practice, we have $e_{\rm mass}^{(N)}=\max_{n=1,\dots,N} e_{\rm mass}^{(n)}$, as the mass balance error accumulates over each time step (in the numerical tests, no compensation is observed).